 Cox's Bazaar: The Longest Sea Beach In The World

-Published on 16-Oct-2022
+Published on 12-Aug-2025

 Cox's Bazaar

 Cox's Bazaar is a southeast coastal town in Bangladesh.
-The town is popularly known for its very long, sandy beach.
-From Sea Beach in the north to Kolatoli Seaside in the south, its front extends.
+The city is popularly known for its very long, sandy beach.
+Its front extends from Sea Beach in the north to Kolatoli Seaside in the south.
 The town is well known for the Aggameda Khyang monastery's traditional transcripts.
 All of the bronze statues and the antiquated Buddhist writings are kept there.
-South of the town is the tropical rainforest of Himchari National Park.

-The forest has waterfalls and many birds.
-In the northern portion of the sea, turtles breed on nearby Sonadia Island.
 Cox's Bazaar is not only famous for its sandy beach.
-It offers much more tourist attractions and comfort.
-The town is known for its famously fresh seafood, amazing hospitality, and welcoming people.
-A few of the tourist attractions are marine drive, kutubdia, Moheshkhali Island, and amazing St. Martin's Island.
-Mainly Cox's Bazaar is famously known for being the only longest natural sandy beach in the world.
+It offers many more tourist attractions and comfort.
+The town is known for its famously fresh seafood, fantastic hospitality, and welcoming people.
+Some tourist attractions are Marine Drive, Kutubdia, Moheshkhali Island, and amazing St. Martin's Island.
+Mainly Cox's Bazaar is famously known for being the longest natural sandy beach in the world.

 Geography behind Cox's Bazaar

-Cox's Bazaar sea beach Stretches a remarkable 75 miles in length.During high tides, most of Cox's Bazaar is 660 feet wide and 1,300 feet wide at low tides.
 Cox's Bazaar is positioned 150 km south of the divisional headquarters city of Chittagong.
-Cox's Bazaar town has an area of 6.85 km2.
-And in the North and East, the town is bounded by the Bakkhali River.
-The Bay of Bengal lies in the West, and the South of the Jhilwanj Union is located.
+Cox's Bazaar town has an area of 6.85 km⊃2;.
+The Bakkhali River bounds the city in the north and east.
+The Bay of Bengal lies to the West, and the South of the Jhilwanj Union is located.

-Cox's Bazaar is located along a coastline in Bangladesh's southeast.
+Cox's Bazaar is located along a coastline in southeast Bangladesh.
 The plain land appears to protrude into the Bay of Bengal when viewed from above.
 There is a significant expanse of beach and dunes along the shore.
-The majority of Cox's Bazaar is situated on a floodplain with a lower height than the dunes.
+Most of Cox's Bazaar is situated on a floodplain with a lower height than the dunes.
 As a result, the town is particularly vulnerable to flooding brought on by storms and cyclones.
-The current sea level in Cox's Bazaar was reached after around 6500 years.
-After the sea rose to its current level, the coastal plain land developed.

-After the sea rose to its current level, the coastal plain land developed.
+The current sea level in Cox's Bazaar was reached after around 6,500 years.
+The coastal plain land developed after the sea rose to its current level.
 The existing floodplain was once a sediment sink, but over time, the Bakkhali River, rainfall, and smaller streams pouring down from the hills filled it in.

 The history behind Cox's Bazaar

-The old Cox's Bazaar was well-known by the name Panowa which interprets to "Yellow Flower."
+The old Cox's Bazaar was well-known by the name Panowa, which translates to "Yellow Flower."
 The name was soon changed to Palongkee.
 The modern Cox's Bazaar's title is taken from Captain Hiram Cox.
 Captain Hiram Cox was an officer of the British East India Company and a Superintendent of the Palongkee outpost.
-A fish market was established and named after him to appreciate his role in refugee rehabilitation work.
-Now the whole city of Cox's Bazaar is one of Bangladesh's main tourist spots.

 Famous Food in Cox's Bazaar

-Activities on Cox's Bazaar
+Activities in Cox's Bazaar

 The beach is famous for its new diving team for the sea diving experience for tourists.
 Speed boat rides are available within specific parameters.
-Saint Martin's island can be visited with a speed boat ride and paid tour guides for mountain climbing and trekking.
-Himachal Mountain is one of the popular hills for climbing.
-The Himchari waterfall is one of the forest's beauties.
-The beach is open for tourists to sunbathe and play on the shore during visiting hours.
+Saint Martin's Island can be visited with a speed boat ride and paid tour guides for mountain climbing and trekking.

 More Article